matiastamsi/WordGame/README.md

   - [2.
 Option] use a dictionary (Finnish or English) :heavy_check_mark:

 - Rounds:
-  - [1.
-Option] the number of rounds is defined at the beginning :heavy_check_mark:
+  - The number of rounds is defined at the beginning :heavy_check_mark:

 - Keeping track:
   - [1.
 Option] points